 When you are designing a multilayer PCB, you should definitely use a ground plane.
-The most loops formed on PCBs are power to chassis ground traces.
+The most loops formed on PCBs are the power to chassis ground traces.
 Those loops are so ubiquitous that they’re easy to overlook.

 For designs that can’t implement a ground plane, you should use a grid pattern of vias to connect to power and ground.
 This basically emulates a chassis ground plane with traces.
-You can think of it like a trellis, with power connections occurring at points along one line, and ground traces connecting along orthogonal lines.
+You can think of it as a trellis, with power connections occurring at points along one line, and ground traces connecting along orthogonal lines.
 Semtech has a really nice illustration, and they recommend connections every 6 cm.